Boulder County government offices are closed Monday, May 29, in observance of Memorial Day.

 • Interactive: Colorado Shines Professional Information Development (PDIS)

 • Search “breastfeeding” in the Course Catalog.
-In order to view the course, you will need to create an account and log in or use your existing login info (you can do this even if you are not a child care professional).
-The online training module is for child care professionals, but can be useful for anyone interested in gaining more information on breastfeeding in child care.
+To view the course, you will need to create an account and log in or use your existing login info (you can do this even if you are not a childcare professional).
+The online training module is for childcare professionals, but it can be useful for anyone interested in gaining more information on breastfeeding in childcare.

 Self-Assessment